DChristianson/vcs-lisp/README.md

   - The tail must be a reference to another pair or the null reference
  - Numbers are 3 digit binary coded decimals.

 Using 2 bytes for the cell is a natural choice.
-- There are only 128 bytes of RAM available onboard the Atari 2600... we have to keep the heap small.
+There are only 128 bytes of RAM available onboard the Atari 2600... we have to keep the heap small.

-Using BCD for numbers, and then limiting them to 3 digits sames a lot of time and space.
+Using BCD for numbers, and then limiting them to 3 digits sames a lot of time and space as well:
 - Displaying character graphics on the Atari 2600 requires specialized code, so having to deal with only three digits allows us to simplify the display kernel dramatically.
 - Avoiding expensive conversions that have to be done to convert to/from binary formats further simplifies the code and saves significant time and space.